martinsumner/leveled/docs/INTRO.md

 ## A Paper To Love

-The concept of a Log Structured Merge Tree is described within the 1996 paper ["The Log Structured Merge Tree"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.44.2782&rep=rep1&type=pdf) by Patrick O'Neil et al.  The paper is not specific on precisely how a LSM-Tree should be implemented, proposing a series of potential options.
+The concept of a Log Structured Merge Tree is described within the 1996 paper ["The Log Structured Merge Tree"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.44.2782&rep=rep1&type=pdf) by Patrick O'Neil et al.  The paper is not specific on precisely how an LSM-Tree should be implemented, proposing a series of potential options.
 The paper's focus is on framing the justification for design decisions in the context of hardware economics.

 The hardware economics at the time of the paper were: